laolujr/Cloud-Projects-/README.md

 # Three-tier web application-

 This document would work you through the steps I took in creating a three-tier web application using the AWS Management console.
-I leveraged on various cloud services to ensure my application was highly available,scalable and fault tolerrant.This application was deployed using a mix of click ops and automation or scripting.
+I leveraged on various cloud services to ensure my application was highly available,scalable and fault tolerrant.This application was deployed using a mix of click ops and automation.
-To start off the deployment of my three-tier web application I designed the web-application architecture to give me a clear picture of what i wanted to create and to avoid mistakes.
+To start off the deployment of my three-tier web application I designed the web-application architecture to give me a clear picture of what I wanted to create and to avoid mistakes.
 Snapshots of my web application architecture is attached to this project This project has three main components